Published On: Jul 18 2011 02:10:06 PM EDTUpdated On: Jul 28 2015 02:00:00 AM EDT

 Lark Voorhies played Lisa Turtle, the fashion-crazed girl who was also the unwanted object of Screech's affections.

 In the spring of 2012, Voorhies appeared looking quite different in heavy makeup and dyed red hair on the Yahoo! web series "The Yo Show" (pictured).
+She again made headlines in April 2015 when she married a man she met on Facebook in a quickie Las Vegas wedding.
 She most recently teamed up with Dustin Diamond to star in the direct-to-video horror-comedy "Little Creeps."
 Prior to that, Voorhies appeared in such shows as "Star Trek: Deep Space Nine" and "Family Matters" and on the daytime drama "The Bold and the Beautiful."
 She's also had small parts in movies like "How High," "How to Be a Player" and "The Next Hit."

 Dennis Haskins played everybody's favorite principal, Mr. Belding.